yellowart/coze-studio/README.md

    For common startup failure issues, **please refer to the [FAQ](https://github.com/coze-dev/coze-studio/wiki/9.-FAQ)**.
 4. After starting the service, you can open Coze Studio by accessing `http://localhost:8888/` through your browser.

+> [!WARNING]
+> If you want to deploy Coze Studio in a public network environment, it is recommended to assess security risks before you begin, and take corresponding protection measures.
+Possible security risks include account registration functions, Python execution environments in workflow code nodes, Coze Server listening address configurations, SSRF (Server - Side Request Forgery), and some horizontal privilege escalations in APIs.
+For more details, refer to [Quickstart](https://github.com/coze-dev/coze-studio/wiki/2.-Quickstart#security-risks-in-public-networks).

 ## Developer Guide